Iamthelaw/notes/✅ code-complete.md

 - Comment coded meanings
 - Comment limitations on input data.
 Make sure that expected and unexpected values are documented
 - Document flags to the bit level
 - Stamp comments related to a variable with the variable’s name.
-That way, string searches for the vari- able name will find the comment as well as the variable
+That way, string searches for the variable name will find the comment as well as the variable

 #### Commenting Control Structures